ChrisCummins/msc-thesis/docs/Log.md

 TODO:
 * Step through a single SkelCL program and check that all time is accounted for.
 DONE
+* Make a table of "break even points" for each hardware and program.

 Notes on profiling GameOfLife:
 * By manually inserting timestamped printouts, I can see there's a